HappyLabz/happylabz.github.io/ES/ShortPointerOne_1226_ES.md

 </details>

 ### Test Thirty-Four
-* Sell when the linear regression changes to positive slope
+* Sell when the linear regression slope is positive
 * No Stoploss
 * Results:
 ```